jkulak/git-ninja/README.md

 * Don't commit any debug/test code (`var_dump()`, `console.log()`, etc.) — you could automate this, by setting up a pre-commit hook
 * Stick to coding standards defined for your project... obviously (tabs or spaces, function names, etc.)
 * Have linting implemented in your workflow (with shared/common configuration among your team)
-* When pulling from origin use `$ git pull --rebase` - to put your changes on top of new remote changes
+* When pulling from origin use `git pull --rebase` - to put your changes on top of new remote changes

 [🔝 go to table of content](#toc)